nephlm/gnosis2/docs/source/hero_creation/character_creation.md

 it’ll make your Hero less fun and thus give you less spotlight time.

+Vices are not always things that are considered traditional vices like addiction, gambling, pornography, etc.  If the Hero makes bad decisions about their family, they might be the Hero's vice.
+A paladin's oath may be their vice if they put it before their own survival.

 ### What Holds Your Hero Here?

 The hero can go anywhere, why are they **here**?
+What is the character's baggage?

+There is another planet just 116 light-years away, barely a skip and a jump, but the Hero can't leave this planet.
-What makes this place a home they can't abandon, no matter what trouble comes?
+What makes this place the home they can't abandon, no matter what trouble comes?
 What ties of honor, family, duty or hatred ensure that your Hero still has unfinished business here.